Link to External Site / October 6, 2016 Air Task Force-Iraq’s reliable contribution to the Coalition

 Joint Task Force-Iraq

-The Joint Task Force-Iraq is responsible for the national command and control of Operation IMPACT personnel and operations and for the coordination of operations with the coalition headquarters.
+Joint Task Force-Iraq is responsible for the national command and control of Operation IMPACT personnel and operations, and for the coordination of operations with the coalition headquarters.

-As a part of Joint Task Force-Iraq, the CAFoperates an all-source intelligence centre, responsible for collecting, synthesizing, and analyzing information derived from a variety of sources.
+As a part of Joint Task Force-Iraq, the CAF operates an all-source intelligence centre, responsible for collecting, synthesizing, and analyzing information from a variety of sources.
 This intelligence is then used to inform operational planning, ultimately contributing to the protection of Coalition forces and the conduct of Coalition operations.

-These additional personnel, including operational planners and liaison officers, will support allies at coalition centers and headquarters in the region.
-Through this support, Canada is playing an important role, alongside its partners, in setting the conditions for Iraqi security forces to achieve long-term success.
+As well, personnel, including operational planners and liaison officers, will support allies at coalition centers and headquarters in the region.

 Air Task Force- Iraq